mathigon/textbooks/content/codes/content.md

 ![](http://www.musicologie.org/Biographies/v/vigenere_blaise_de.html)

 First credited to Giovan Battista Bellaso, an Italian cryptologist, the Vigenère cipher was named after Blaise de Vigenère, a French cryptographer and translator, who developed an autokey method of encryption about 20 years after Bellaso, based on his work.

+    .rail-fence

+{.fixme} The paragraph and interactive element below introduce rail fence ciphers, but those don't seem to be related to Vigenère ciphers despite what the paragraph below says.
+Should rail fences be in a separate section?

 A Vigenère cipher starts with the concept of a transposition cipher (definition: a transposition cipher is one where the letters remain the same but their position changes).
 An example of this is a rail fence cipher where every other letter has been moved to the end of the sentence.